d630/bds/README.md

 ##### Queue

-One associative array variable is used.
+One associative array variable is being used.
 Its keys are `qname[type]`, `qname[first]` and `qname[last]`.
-In case of pushing many elements to the queue, an additional indexed array variable `qname_idx` would be a good idea.
+In case of pushing many elements to the queue, an additional indexed array variable `qname_idx` would be an good idea.

 ```
 set         qname
 pushl       qname [element]
 pushr       qname [element]
-popl        qname [element]
+popl        qname
-popr        qname [element]
+popr        qname
 ```